1. Comparing quotes

 For every application you make the lender will run a hard search and this will then leave a mark on your credit file.
 If you have multiple applications in a short space of time, this can really leave a negative impact and therefore hurt your chances of getting a loan in the future.

-This is why it’s best to use eligibility checkers while shopping around to limit your applications, then you can just apply for one that is likely to approve you.
+This is why it’s best to use loan calculator while shopping around to limit your applications, then you can just apply for one that is likely to approve you.

 3. Missing a payment

 Making a late payment or missing a payment altogether will have a negative impact on your credit score as it indicates that you aren’t a responsible borrower.